 Because local cultural council members are responsible for distributing public dollars, councils need to solicit and collect local public opinion about how to best distribute funds.
-Most councils receive more requests than can be funded, and strong guidelines based on public feedback can help guide grant making decisions.
+Most councils receive more requests than can be funded, and strong council priorities based on community input can help guide grant making decisions.
 Knowledge of resources, interests, and needs can help councils make difficult decisions and encourage community-responsive proposals.

 All LCCs are required to conduct a community input process.
 LCCs receiving more than $20,000 must gather community input annually.
 All other councils must gather public input every three years.